 Our Bush Kindy is currently run as a playgroup due to the existing legislation in NZ (which we are trying to change) that prevents us running a 100% outdoor bush kindy.
 So we have set this up in the meantime.
 This means that parents come with their child for the whole session.
 We really appreciate how special this time is for families.
 It’s so nice to be present with your children and enjoy the magic of childhood in nature!

 WHY IS IT SO BENEFICIAL?

-Research has shown there are many benefits to connecting our tamariki with nature.
-Doing so can support multiple development domains such as intellectually, emotionally, socially, spiritually and physically.
-From problem solving, enhancing cognitive abilities and improving academic performance.
+Research shows us there are many benefits to connecting our tamariki with nature.
+It can support multiple developmental domains including intellectual, emotional, social, spiritual and physical.
+It develops problem solving abilities, self belief, it enhances cognitive skills and improves academic performance.
 It also increases physical activity, can improve nutrition, eyesight, social relations, self-discipline and reduce stress.
 Daily contact with nature can show many positive impacts.

-The philosophy behind the sessions is around child led play in nature, with nature and through nature.
+The philosophy behind our bush kindy sessions is around child led play in nature, with nature and through nature.
 This means that children choose what they want to do and how they want to do it.
 The main focus is about using the natural environment and exploring it at their own pace.
 There are opportunities to explore, climb trees, forage (seasonal), get dirty, play on the forts and tree swings…and much more!
 We also provide outdoor play and loose parts opportunities that help enhance the space and provide some familiarity to children in a new space.

 HOW IT WORKS – THE DETAILS

-Costs: $40 per child over 18 months per term.
-Younger siblings (under 18 months) come along and enjoy it for free.
+NB Younger siblings of paying child (under 18 months) come along and enjoy it for free.

-Where: Corner York Street and Hassels Lane, Opawa/St Martins.
+Corner York Street and Hassals Lane, Opawa/St Martins.